Neural Probabilistic Language Model - Review

 “…a word sequence on which the model will be tested is likely to be different from all the word sequences seen during training.”

-- Distance Intuition Breaks: In high dimensions, points tend to become equidistant from each other, and most of the volume is concentrated far from the center, near the “surface” of the high-dimensional space.
+- Distance intuition breaks: In high dimensions, points tend to become equidistant from each other, and most of the volume is concentrated far from the center, near the “surface” of the high-dimensional space.
 Our low-dimensional intuitions about proximity and density fail.

-- Spurious Correlations: With so many dimensions, it becomes easy to find apparent patterns in data that are just noise.
+- Spurious correlations: With so many dimensions, it becomes easy to find apparent patterns in data that are just noise.

 This is a core challenge for many real-world problems, especially with rich sensory data spanning many dimensions.
 How do you find the signal in such a vast, sparse space without getting lost?